 THE CONSTRUCTION OF NEW-STYLE SHOPPING MALLS

 Together with my business partner Partskhaladze L.R. there were constructed, opened and subsequently successfully sold the first new-style shopping malls in Ukraine (KvadratDruzhbyNarodiv Shopping Mall and KvadratHnataIury Shopping Mall, opened in 2000 and 2003 respectively).
-Together with Partskhaladze L.R. we opened OPanas, the Ukrainian cuisine restaurant, which nowadays is one of the FIMCard restaurants.
-The establishment of the shopping malls in Ukraine is not only business field, but also construction of new social spaces, new environment, the formation of the socially conscious business.
+Together with Partskhaladze L.R., we opened O'Panas, the Ukrainian cuisine restaurant, which nowadays is one of the FIMCard restaurants.
+The establishment of the shopping malls in Ukraine is not the only business field, but also the construction of new social spaces, new environment, the formation of the socially conscious business.

 DEVELOPMENT AND COMMERCIAL REAL ESTATE

-With fast progress our necessity in investment funds has also increased.
-With a view to finding the investment funds and engaging new partners, we decided to start IPO preparation process; this process was conducted by Nomura Investment bank.
+With fast progress, our necessity for investment funds has also increased.
+With a view to finding the investment funds and engaging new partners, we decided to start an IPO preparation process; this process was conducted by Nomura Investment bank.
 We used to call this process as development and its participants together with Deloitte, Wisars and other companies have performed the evaluation of our company, tax analysis, and property structure assessment of a holding company.
-That allowed us to become reliable and fair partner for external market cooperation as important as a steady actor at the domestic market.
+That allowed us to become a reliable and fair partner for external market cooperation as important as a steady actor in the domestic market.

 THE BIGGEST LOGISTICS COMPLEX IN UKRAINE

 The FIM Group of Companies established in 2000 the FIM Service, the biggest warehouse complex, the first and the greatest logistic complex of A class in Ukraine, constructed under the Built-to-Suit scheme for the international logistics companies: Kuehne + Nagel and DSV (FransMaas).